 If the ad was auto-playing audio: We are not a fan of audio ads and we have them blocked across our network.
 If you get an ad that is auto-playing audio, it means an advertiser is getting around the filters to serve it.

-If you're still hearing an audio ad, we'll work to locate the advertiser who is serving these ads, and get them blocked.
+We'll work to locate the advertiser who is serving these ads, and get them blocked.
 The best way to do this is to grab the ad information by right-clicking on the ad to copy the URL.
 Just open a ticket or send us an email at email@example.com with that URL so we can work to track it down!